3 Sum - Leetcode #15 Short & Simple Solution

 Solution

 Let us try to understand the problem statement.
 The first part of the problem statement is clear, we are asked to find out all the triplets in the given array whose sum is equal to zero.
 A triplet is nothing but a set of three numbers in the given array.
-For example, if nums=[1,2, 3,4] is the given array, [1,2,3] [2,3,4] [1,3,4] etc are its triplets.
+For example, if nums=[1,2, 3,4] is the given array, [1,2,3] [2,3,4] [1,3,4] etc. are triplets.

 What does the condition i != j, i != k, and j != k mean?